sreyachaithu/ChatBot_deeplearning/README.md

     Natural Language Understanding (NLU): The chatbot can understand user intent and extract relevant information from input sentences.

-    Contextual Conversations: Deep learning enables the chatbot to maintain context across multiple turns of conversation.

-    Response Generation: Uses an encoder-decoder architecture to generate meaningful and contextually accurate replies.

-    Pretrained Models: May utilize pretrained NLP models such as GPT, BERT, or T5 for better performance and faster development.

 🛠️ Technologies Used:

     Python

     TensorFlow / PyTorch

     NLTK / spaCy for preprocessing

     Transformers (Hugging Face library)